 It can be tricky to "design" a spine for self publishing that ends up in the actual spine location :).
 The problem is that the spine's width varies based on how many pages you have.
 If you have 10 pages, the spine is much thinner than if you have 1,000 pages.
 You need to design your cover to take that into account.

-Every self publisher I've used wil provide you with a template to use, and tell you how wide the spine is.
+Every self publisher I've used will provide you with a template to use, and tell you how wide the spine is.
 What if you need to make adjustments, though?
+What if you decide to add in twenty more pages?
 How can you get that spine to adjust properly?

 Here is how I handle it.

 First, in my template I always put a guideline mark at the "center of the book spine".
 Everything works outwards from that center point.
 I also put in guideline marks for the top edge and the bottom edge of the book.
 Your book is never going to get "taller" :).
 It will always be a certain height.
 Your cover, therefore, will always be that height.